xzhy324/kinvX/readme.md

 ### Monitor Side
 * Semantic Builder
     * table_initializer : build the kernel space's semantics with the help of cord-exporter and system.map and result in forms of triple unit <name, va, pa>, which is used to detect the invariants.
-    > system.map can be replaced by nm inference from a kernel image.
     * table_reader: behold the triple unit table and dictionaryize it to accelerate access.
 * Dtrace Generator
-    * decls_generator : generate the dtrace's decls part with the help of table_reader.
+    * decls_generator : generate the dtrace's decls based on initialized table.
-    * dtrace_generator : generate the dtrace's probe part with the help of table_reader.
+    * dtrace_generator : generate the dtrace based on initialized table.

-* Data Extractor
+* Invariants Detector
-    > TBC
+    * invariants_utils : useful tools for invariants file's diff and print.
+Also a folder to store the .inv files in a non-conflict naming way.